Color blindness accessibility can help us make the web accessible for 350 Million color blind people

 Thus, the outlined accessibility checklist for color blindness provides web accessibility solutions for those with color blindness.
 They include:

 The use of screen readers can assist color-blind people in retrieving the same information on the internet.
 Here, texts are usually converted into synthesized speech, after which they can then be used by merely touching the screen.
 With screen readers, color-blind people can comfortably use the computer, gain access to apps, documents, and so on.

-With screen readers, color-blind individuals can scan through web pages and read texts out loud.
-Web owners are encouraged to design websites with the following features:
+Color blindness accessibility can be achieved with screen readers, color-blind individuals can scan through web pages and read texts out loud.
+Therefore, we encourage web owners to design websites with the following features.